HTV vs Adhesive Vinyl, what's the difference?

 There are a tonne of tutorials for all of those things on Pinterest and Youtube if you need some more guidance, and there is lots of information on there too if you’re unsure which type of vinyl to use for your item.

-Once you do decide which one is for you though, don’t forget to check out my vinyl suppliers page, full of excellent companies with both vinyl and htv for sale at great prices.
+Once you do decide which one is for you though, don’t forget to check out my Members Only Area which is full of excellent companies with both vinyl and htv for sale at great prices.
+Just click on the link below:

 Or Choose Another Option